 - Multiple myelomas

 If you are concerned about the reproductive consequences of exposure to Agent Orange, the evidence available to date is insufficient to link Agent Orange exposure to any cancer found in the child of an exposed male veteran.

-If you were exposed to Agent Orange during military service and later received a diagnosis of any of the cancers that the VA considers presumptive, consider applying for VA disability benefits.
+If you were exposed to Agent Orange during military service and later received a diagnosis of cancer that VA considers presumptive, consider applying for VA disability benefits.

-To establish service connection, you must meet the following criteria:
+To establish service connection on a direct basis, you must meet the following criteria:

 - A nexus between the event and your condition.

 Presumptive Service Connection for Cancer Related to Agent Orange

 If you have a qualifying service that places you in a location where VA acknowledges that herbicides were used, VA will presume that you were exposed during service.
 If you have a diagnosis of a condition that is on VA’s list of recognized conditions, you do not need to provide a nexus between exposure and your condition – VA will presume your condition is service connected.

 VA presumes that certain cancers are associated with exposure to Agent Orange, including: